nixworks/public/news/2007/09/17/README.md

 ## [2007-09-17](/news/2007/09/17/index.md)

 ### [ Andrew Meyer, a 21-year-old fourth-year undergraduate, is apprehended by five police officers and tasered while allegedly having interrupted a speech by U.S. Senator John Kerry.](/news/2007/09/17/andrew-meyer-a-21-year-old-fourth-year-undergraduate-is-apprehended-by-five-police-officers-and-tasered-while-allegedly-having-interrupte.md)
-_Context: John Kerry, United States Senate, apprehended by five police officers, tasered_
+_Context: John Kerry, Senate, apprehended by five police officers, tasered_

 ### [ Bernard Kouchner, the French Foreign Minister, warns of the possibility of war over Iran's nuclear program. ](/news/2007/09/17/bernard-kouchner-the-french-foreign-minister-warns-of-the-possibility-of-war-over-iran-s-nuclear-program.md)
 _Context: Bernard Kouchner, Minister of Foreign Affairs, nuclear scientist_

 ### [ Iraq and the United States have pledged a "fair and transparent" investigation into a gunfight involving private security firm Blackwater Security that left eight people dead in Baghdad. ](/news/2007/09/17/iraq-and-the-united-states-have-pledged-a-fair-and-transparent-investigation-into-a-gunfight-involving-private-security-firm-blackwater-s.md)
-_Context: Baghdad, Blackwater Security, Iraq, U.S._
+_Context: Baghdad, Blackwater Security, Iraq, United States_

 ### [ Ernest Bai Koroma is sworn in as the President of Sierra Leone after winning a run-off election held 10 days ago. ](/news/2007/09/17/ernest-bai-koroma-is-sworn-in-as-the-president-of-sierra-leone-after-winning-a-run-off-election-held-10-days-ago.md)
 Sierra Leone&#039;s Opposition leader has been sworn in as the country&#039;s new President after being declared the victor 10 days after a run-off election.